 After defeating the boss, we were actually allowed to pick which ability we would unlock from the aforementioned list, and I chose the ability to summon GFs in combat.
 Kyle said he would have gone for Limit Breaks, which had also been sealed, but I don’t think I’d do that without recovery magic, and for all I wanted magic, I wasn’t confident in the underused magic system’s ability to support me if we came across a defensive boss (which it turns out is actually very easy to do if you’re unlucky).
 As a result, my plan was GFs first, then Magic, and only then Limit Breaks.
 Unfortunately, while things played out pretty well at first… well, I already mentioned the unforeseen complications.

 The Red Giant was nearly immune to regular attacks, and would make comments throughout the battle whenever the player barks up the wrong tree.
 What an unpleasant find for our second boss!
-Thankfully, GFs win out over Magic in this case, since the Red Giant is fully vulnerable to Diablos’ Gravity-based attacks.
+Thankfully, iit’s better to have GFs for this boss instead of Magic, since the Red Giant is specially vulnerable to Diablos’ Gravity-based attacks.
 Bad luck for the Red Giant, since Squall had such an absurdly high compatibility with Diablos after the Tonberry-hunting sequence, so we could summon the gravity devil in only a few seconds!
 Bahamut and Cactuar backed Squall up, though Red Giant’s blanket dialogue programming acted like they weren’t doing serious damage even though they were still doing around half of Diablos’ massive damage, still a considerable amount!

 One interesting footnote about the bosses in Ultimecia’s Castle in the Western release (other than Sphinxaur) is that they offer you alternate draw points for missable Summons, which otherwise can’t be reached on Disc 4.
 Of course, you have to unlock your power to Draw in the first place for you to do it!
 Kyle and I didn’t have to worry about this, since we had all the GFs that would have fit here.
 The Red Giant is the alternate draw point for Pandemona, who is otherwise drawn from Fujin in Balamb Town.